gimbles/Keet/README.md

 ## But what do these variables mean?

 The `GREET` variable is is the welcome message.
 This line is the first line that is printed by the build system.

-The `PROFILES` variable defines the list of your different profiles.

 The `COMMANDS` variable defines what commands the build system should run when the user requests a profile.
 It's a HashMap, also known as a dictionary.
+Each profile holds a description and different operating systems.
+The operating system is fetched from `uname -s`.
+You may use regex as shown above in the example.
+Each operating system holds a list of commands to run.

 ## Coolio, where do I store this configuration?
 The build system will look for a "KeetConf" file storing this configuration and evaluate it accordingly.
 Place this file in the same position as parakeet.